ralna/spral/doc/Fortran/ssids.rst

 .. f:subroutine::  ssids_factor(posdef,val,akeep,fkeep,options,inform[,scale,ptr,row])

-   :p logical posdef [in]: true if matrix is matrix is positive-definite
+   :p logical posdef [in]: true if matrix is positive-definite
    :p real val(*) [in]: non-zero values for :math:`A` in same format as for
       the call to :f:subr:`ssids_analyse()` or :f:subr:`ssids_analyse_coord()`.
    :p ssids_akeep akeep [in]: symbolic factorization returned by preceding call